-We searched internet for a good restaurant with the reputation and found one called Antica Torattoria della Gigina.
+We searched the internet for a good restaurant with a good reputation and found one called Antica Torattoria della Gigina.

 It was away from the centre and in the rather shabby suburbs, so I felt apprehensive at first.

 But once we entered, we found it a nicely established restaurant.

 The interior was not exactly stylish, but had an atmosphere that gave an impression that they have been here successfully for a long time.